Thessaloniki–Alexandroupolis railway: Services

-Due to the overdue necessary maintenance, the line has been partially closed for passenger routes, with the Drama-Xanthi section operating with OSE buses and commercial trains only.
+Due to the overdue necessary maintenance, the line has been partially closed for passenger routes, with the Drama Alexandroupolis section operating with OSE buses and commercial trains only.
 There are plans for Drama-Toxotes to be included in the tourist itineraries.
 Due to these events, the southern route through Kavala, from Thessaloniki to Alexandroupolis, is promoted.
 Construction contractor for the variant is expected in late 2023.